ono-midori/ono-midori.github.io/techs/zguide.md

 Here are some tips for your own heartbeating implementation:

-- Use zmq_poll or a reactor as the core of your application’s main task.
+- Use zmq_poll or a reactor as the core of your application's main task.
 - Start by building the heartbeating between peers, test it by simulating failures, and then build the rest of the message flow.
 Adding heartbeating afterwards is much trickier.
 - Use simple tracing, i.e., print to console, to get this working.
 To help you trace the flow of messages between peers, use a dump method such as zmsg offers, and number your messages incrementally so you can see if there are gaps.
 - In a real application, heartbeating must be configurable and usually negotiated with the peer.
 Some peers will want aggressive heartbeating, as low as 10 msecs.
 Other peers will be far away and want heartbeating as high as 30 seconds.